merbanan/rtl_433_tests/tests/EV1527-PIR-SGOOWAY/readme.md

-# Improve support for cheap EV1527 based PIR sensor
+# Cheap EV1527 based PIR sensor

 EV1527 based devices are supported (at least?) in the _Generic remote_ [30] and _Wireless Smoke and Heat Detector GS 558 protocol_ [86]